Phate6660/cfg-bash/README.md

 ## Implemented / Planned
 What is implemented:
 - Adding configs to manage
-- Editing configs
+- Viewing / Editing configs
+- Backing up configs

 What is planned:
 - Files named "program name - type of config" to avoid collision of two configs from same program
-- Backing up configs
 - Removing configs (from either being managed or the filesystem)
 - Version control(?) -- I wouldn't be too interested, but I'm sure others would be interested in this if I implemented it